Governance and Compliance

 Compliance Risk Assessments

-Methodology Corruption and Human Rights Risk Assessments
+Methodology Corruption Risk Assessments

-The entire risk assessment including action plan is reviewed by Group experts and finally must be approved by the responsible Country General Manager.
+The entire risk assessment including action plan is reviewed by Group Compliance experts and finally must be approved by the responsible Country General Manager.
 The action plan is followed up by the compliance staff and subject to regular top management review.
-The entire assessment process is scheduled to be updated after a cycle of about three years.
+The entire assessment process is scheduled to be updated after a cycle of about two years.

 Compliance incident performance indicators